Supplements and Vitamins

 Are supplements and vitamins CRA eligible in Canada?

-No. The CRA explicitly states that vitamins and supplements are not eligible for the Medical Expense Tax Credit (METC), even if prescribed by a medical practitioner.
+No. The CRA explicitly states that vitamins and supplements are not CRA-eligible medical expenses, even if prescribed by a medical practitioner.
+Because they can be purchased over the counter without a prescription, they do not meet the CRA's drug eligibility requirements.

-A narrow exception exists for vitamin B12 therapy prescribed for pernicious anaemia, which is eligible under paragraph 118.2(2)(k).
-This provision covers various delivery methods for B12 therapy (including injections and other medically administered forms), not only injections.
+A narrow exception exists for vitamin B12 therapy prescribed for pernicious anaemia.
 Outside of this specific medical condition and similarly narrow circumstances, vitamins and supplements do not qualify.

 What Does Not Qualify